Skip to content

 What are the Symptoms of Hypothyroidism?

 When this gland is underactive, it can lead to a wide range of symptoms that often affect multiple systems in the body.
 Common signs include unexplained weight gain, feeling unusually cold even in warm environments, and a general sense of mental sluggishness or brain fog.
-Many people also experience hair thinning or hair loss, dry or coarse hair, and skin that becomes dry or rough.
+Many people also experience hair thinning or hair loss, dry or coarse hair, and dry or rough skin.
 Reproductive health may be impacted as well, with symptoms such as irregular menstrual cycles, difficulty conceiving, or recurrent miscarriages.

 Other common complaints include persistent fatigue, low energy levels that don’t improve with rest, muscle weakness, and an overall feeling of being run down.
 These symptoms can develop gradually, making them easy to overlook or attribute to stress, aging, or other causes.